 The lymphatic system is a collection and transfer system for fluid in the body's tissue and is part of the immune system.
 A LM is often present at birth, most commonly in the neck and face area.

 LMs do not involve blood vessels.
 Instead, they involve the lymphatic, or body fluid, system.
 They result from a blockage or defect of the lymphatic vessels as they are forming.
 When this is close to the surface of the skin, you can see a prominent enlargement of the area.
 If the face is involved, it can swell.
 If it occurs in the mouth or tongue, it can interfere with eating and breathing.

 Often called cystic hygroma or lymphangioma, LMs are often misdiagnosed as hemangiomas.

 A PWS begins as flat, pink to dark red areas of skin.
 They usually follow nerves on the face or arms and legs.

-A PWS on the eyelid or forehead sometimes be associated with a condition called Sturge-Weber Syndrome, in which similar lesions can be found in the brain and cause neurologic problems.
+A PWS on the eyelid or forehead can sometimes be associated with a condition called Sturge-Weber syndrome, in which similar lesions can be found in the brain and cause neurologic problems.

 If your child has Sturge-Weber syndrome, it means that she was born with a vascular birthmark and neurological abnormalities.
 Seizures develop in 75 - 90% of all children with the syndrome.
 The seizures often start before a child reaches age 1 and may worsen as she gets older.
 About one-third of children with the syndrome are born with glaucoma on the side of their face birthmark.